friendly-bits/geoip-shell/README.md

 For additional notes and recommendations for using the suite, check out the [NOTES.md](/NOTES.md) file.

 For specifics about each script, read the [DETAILS.md](/DETAILS.md) file.

-## **Pre-requisites**
-(if a pre-requisite is missing, the _-install.sh_ script will tell you which)
-- Linux.
-Tested on Debian-like systems and occasionally on OPENWRT (support for which is not yet complete), should work on any desktop/server distribution and possibly on some embedded distributions.
-- nftables - firewall management utility.
-Supports nftables 1.0.2 and higher (may work with earlier versions but I do not test with them).
-- standard utilities including tr, cut, sort, wc, awk, sed, grep, and logger which are included with every server/desktop linux distribution.
-For embedded, may require installing some packages if some of these utilities don't come by default.
-- `wget` or `curl` or `uclient-fetch` (OpenWRT-specific utility).
-- for persistence and autoupdate functionality, requires the cron service to be enabled.

-**Optional**: the _check-ip-in-source.sh_ script requires grepcidr. install it with `apt install grepcidr` on Debian and derivatives.
-For other distros, use their built-in package manager.

 ## **Notes**
 For some helpful notes about using this suite, read [NOTES.md](/NOTES.md).